acarl005/boggle-solver-node/README.md

 });
 ```

 The board can theoretically be any NxN size.
-This is efficient enough to handle 53x53 boards.
+This is efficient enough to handle 200x200 boards in less than a second.
 They can be generated randomly from the boggle dice if N is between 4 and 6 inclusive.
 ```javascript
 const Boggle = require('solve-boggle');